-The word “cancer” can be enough to strike fear into the hearts of the bravest of the brave.
+The word “cancer” or diagnosis of any serious illness can be enough to strike fear into the hearts of the bravest of the brave.

 But when we’re in fear, we’re not functioning at our best, so today I want to share with you three tricks that you can use to deal with fear as it arises.

-Hi, I’m Nikki, the Truth Fairy from ChoosingDifferently.com and I’m here to help you find your way to heal cancer.
+Hi, I’m Nikki, the Truth Fairy from ChoosingDifferently.com and I’m here to help you create a life of YOUR choosing.

 So when we’re overwhelmed with fear we can’t think straight, we’re not present in our lives and it’s really hard to make good decisions.